A direct word to men who keep choosing comfort over transformation.

 "That man was on the right road.
 What happened to him?"

-WHAT WERE YOU DOING IN YOUR HEALING SEASON?
-CHECK ALL THAT APPLYThe reason your marriage ended — at its root — was not just incompatibility.
+The reason your marriage ended — at its root — was not just incompatibility.
 A major part of what destroyed it was that you made her your god.
-And the surgery to remove that idol began in the valley.
-But before the root was fully out — before the wound had time to close — you let another woman step into that exact same empty space.
+Before the root was fully out — you let another woman step into that exact same empty space.

 "A man who stops becoming himself the moment a woman shows interest has not healed.
 He has simply found a more comfortable cage."